mikegioia/libremail/sync/README.md

   Integer, defaults to `5`.
 Enter a number between `0` and `7` corresponding to the minimum level you want to capture when logs are written to disk.
 This happens when the app is running in the background.

+* `stacktrace`

+  Defaults to `true` but set to `false` if you want to suppress stack traces from showing in the logs or the CLI.

 * `name`